Read This First

 Prompt 2: Based on your training dataset, do humans seldom use faith in a context where there is evidence as Russell suggests?
 Categorize the usages of faith in a useful taxonomy.

-The section turns on Analysis of Faith Usage in Contexts with Evidence and Faith as Pragmatic Acceptance.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Analysis of Faith Usage in Contexts with Evidence and Faith as Pragmatic Acceptance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Analysis of Faith Usage in Contexts with Evidence distinct from Faith as Pragmatic Acceptance.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Analysis of Faith Usage in Contexts with Evidence distinct from Faith as Pragmatic Acceptance.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Confidence in scientific methods, theories, and institutions despite not fully understanding the complexities.